farhan1852413/farhan1852413/README.md

-## Hi there 👋
+## Whats up gng
-I'm Farhan,a computer science major based in Banglore.
+I'm Farhan,a computer science major based in Banglore.Crafting beautiful digital experiences, one functional line of code at a time.

 <!--
 **farhan1852413/farhan1852413** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.